forlogos/WP-Spreadsheet-Paste/readme.txt

 == Installation ==

-Install and activate using the built-in WordPress plugin installer.
+Install and activate using either the built-in WordPress plugin installer or the Block Directory.

 Or manually by: